theopenlane/core/jsonschema/api-docs.md

 <a name="ratelimit"></a>
 ## ratelimit: object

-Config defines the configuration settings for the default rate limiter
+Config defines the configuration settings for the rate limiter middleware.

 **Properties**